michaeab/michaeab.github.com/research.md

   </div>
   <div class="three">
     <u>Modeling of Cortical Color Responses</u><br>
-    Examining the neural basis of cortical color responses through the of fMRI.
-The goal of this project is to present subjects with targeted light spectra stimuli in order to model the sensitivity of populations of neurons to various color directions.
+    Examine the represetnation of color stimuli in early visual cortex through the use of fMRI.
+The goal of this project is to present subjects with targeted light spectra in order to model the cotical sensitivity to various color directions.
 Using parameterized fits to these voxel sensitivities, we will examine how these parameter vary based on factors such as eccentricity and visual area.
   </div>
   <div class="four">
     <u>Modeling of Retinal Ganglion Cell Displacement</u><br>
-    Modeling the lateral displacement of retinal ganglion cells in the human retina.
-Correction for this displacement is needed to relate measurements of  RGCs to measurements of cones, perception, or cortex.
+    Model the lateral displacement between cones and retinal ganglion cells in the human retina.
+Correcting for this spatial displacement is needed to relate measurements of ganglion cells to measurements of cones, perception, and cortex.
 We have developed a spatial model that solves for RGC displacement at any arbitrary retinal position.
 The goal of this model is to use individual subject data to link measurements of cone and RGC density to visual function and cortical organization.
   </div>
 </div>